berlinrs/berline.rs/_posts/2021-05-25-rust-and-tell.md

 **SPEAKERS WANTED 🙏**

 We're now looking for more speakers for the following months.
-Have something to talk about, a new project you're exploring or a new topic you just learned?
+Have something to talk about, a new project you're exploring, or a new topic you just learned?
 The Rust & Tell community will be delighted to hear from you.
 Send a message to [@evanxg852000](https://twitter.com/evanxg852000) or an email to [contact@berline.rs](mailto:contact@berline.rs).

 "Rust and Tell“ is a monthly event to share ideas, and learn about new things in and about Rust.
 Meet fellow Rustaceans, share your learnings, get motivated and inspired.